 I spent my eighth grade year in FIRST Tech Challenge (FTC), learning how to program Java in Android Studio.
 I worked with Bluetooth connections between a phone on the robot (called the robot controller) and a phone with the drivers (called the drivers station).
 My team went to the World Finals and got to compete with the very best teams.

-I joined FIRST Robotics Challenge (FRC) my freshman year, where I was mainly a programmer.
+I joined FIRST Robotics Challenge (FRC) my freshman year and continued through my Junior year, where I was mainly a programmer.
 I learned the basics of C++ programming, along with wiring and programming solenoids, motors, and roboRIOs.